tlehman/octopress/source/_posts/2013-05-11-how-many-possible-flags-are-there.markdown

 ## Number of threads

 To find the values of **H** and **F**, we need to know the width and spacing of the thread,

+## Number of Colors Distinguishable by the Human Eye

+This number is about 10,000,000 [[3]](http://hypertextbook.com/facts/2006/JenniferLeong.shtml)